intel-retail/documentation/docs/user-guide/order-accuracy/dine-in/get-started.md

 ## Changing Inference Device

-To switch between GPU, CPU, or NPU, update `TARGET_DEVICE` in `.env` and re-run model setup:
+To switch between GPU and CPU, update `TARGET_DEVICE` in `.env` and re-run model setup:

 ```bash
 # In .env